 Are raw eggs safe to eat?

 Recipes with raw eggs, such as mayonnaise or tiramisu, should be kept in the fridge, and consumed shortly after preparing.
-Take care to avoid serving raw eggs to vulnerable groups such as elderly people, very young children, or anyone who is unwell.
+Take care to avoid serving raw eggs to vulnerable groups such as elderly people, very young children, pregnant women or anyone who is unwell.